M. L. Buchman

-M. L. Buchman is the penname of USA Today Bestselling American author Matthew Lieber Buchman.
+M. L. Buchman is the penname of American author Matthew Lieber Buchman.
 His novels have been critically acclaimed by Booklist three-times as "Top 101 Romance Novels of the Last 10 Years", by NPR as one of the "Top 5 Romance Novel[s] of 2012", and by Barnes & Noble as one of the "Best 5 Romance [Novels] of 2013".
 He has worked in IT at Seattle Opera, and as a specialist in applying lean principles in legal and manufacturing environments.
 He also has ridden his bicycle on an 18-month, 11,000-mile solo tour around the world.